 4. Something for rinsing, either a jug or a shower spray

-5. Steel comb
+5. Steel Comb

 6. Fur brush

 After fully shampooing its fur, rinse thoroughly.
 You can use shower spray, but avoid fast jets or too much splashing water.
 Place your cat in a large towel and dry the excess water as quickly as possible.
-Afterwards, brush its coat at regular intervals until dry.
+Afterward, brush its coat at regular intervals until dry.
 Be particularly careful of its tail, and be sure not to catch the tailbone with the brush.
 That can cause discomfort and pain if you don’t take extra care to avoid the area.
 When you comb your kitten’s fur, you will be able to remove fleas and examine their coat and skin health.

 You may wish to clip your cat’s claws, especially if they live inside and don’t use scratching posts for claw grooming.
 To clip its claws, place your cat in your lap and angle the clippers downward.
 You want to clip quickly in the same direction, rather than cutting across claw.
 Be careful not to clip too deeply or down to the quick, which is the pink within the claw.